-The perimeter fencing and gates shall be inspected monthly by the landfill operator, with the findings being recorded in a Site Diary.
+The perimeter fencing and gates shall be inspected monthly by the Landfill Manager.
 Any identified need for repair or maintenance shall be reported to the Environmental Risk Manager for further action to be taken.

 17.4 Groundwater Monitoring

 Groundwater monitoring shall be undertaken by EMD using the monitoring well located down gradient of the active cell and hazardous waste cell area of the landfill (HPL BH01).